MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 - *Moving from a relational database to a flat file store*: In some cases, storing data in flat files instead of a traditional relational database can provide advantages such as simplicity and cost-effectiveness.
 Flat files are well suited for certain types of data, such as log files or data that doesn't require complex querying.
 For example, you can store binary images in a SQL database, but it's more cost-effective to store them in a storage service that's specifically for handling binary data.

-- *Moving from infrastructure as a service (IaaS) to platform as a service (PaaS)*: IaaS database solutions can be time-consuming and resource-intensive properties that divert technical team's attention from core tasks.
+- *Moving from infrastructure as a service (IaaS) to platform as a service (PaaS)*: IaaS database solutions can be time-consuming and resource-intensive properties that divert a technical team's attention from core tasks.
 The growth in data volume and the challenges of manual scaling, backups, and infrastructure maintenance can make a PaaS solution more cost-effective and efficient.

-- *Adding a cache*: Consider using a cache solution for caching complex query results to reduce resource usage on the main database server.
+- *Adding a cache*: To reduce resource usage on the main database server, consider using a cache solution for caching complex query results.
 Rightsizing the database server might help in optimizing the cost.
 With applicable use cases, consider using time to live (TTL) with the cached data to reduce the storage needs and reduce the cost.

-- *Query optimized versus data storage stores*: Query-optimized stores are designed for fast data retrieval and analysis.
+- *Query-optimized versus data storage stores*: Query-optimized stores are designed for fast data retrieval and analysis.
 They focus on quick data ingestion and reads but not frequent updates.
-They're great for time-series data and rapid access to recent data but not for heavy transactional tasks.
+They're great for time-series data and rapid access to recent data, but not for heavy transactional tasks.

   Data storage stores handle large volumes of flexible data, especially unstructured or semistructured data.
-Although query-optimized stores can support analytics, complex tasks might need specialized databases.
+Although data storage stores can support analytics, complex tasks might need specialized databases.
 They're best for storing lots of variable data like logs or user-generated content in scenarios like NoSQL use cases.

 ## Azure facilitation